Healthdirect Free Australian health advice you can count on.

 What is nappy rash?

 Nappy rash is common in babies and toddlers.
-It can be very mild or quite severe, depending on the cause and how it's managed.
-If your baby has nappy rash, don’t blame yourself.
-The rash may not be because of something you’re doing or not doing.
+It can be mild or severe, depending on the cause and how it's managed.
+If your baby has nappy rash, don't blame yourself.
 Nappy rash can appear quite quickly and for no obvious reason.

 What are the signs of nappy rash?

-The first sign of nappy rash is red skin irritation in the area covered by the baby’s nappy.
-It can cover just some of their skin or spread across their whole nappy area.
-You may also notice:
+The most common sign of nappy rash is red, irritated and moist skin in the area covered by your baby's nappy.
+It can affect a small area of skin or spread across their whole nappy area.

-If left untreated, nappy rash can develop into blisters and open sores.
+If left untreated, nappy rash can develop into blisters or open sores.

 What causes nappy rash?

-• baby’s nappy or clothing rubs against their skin (friction)
+• irritated by rubbing from their nappy or clothing (friction)

 Wee and poo